treeman/jonashietala/posts/2023-10-09-computer_upgrade.markdown

 tags: ["New Stuff", "Computer"]
 ---

-After 5 years or so I've made a large upgrade to my desktop, and this post contains some details and some pictures about the process.
+After 5 years or so I've made a large upgrade to my desktop, and this post contains details and some pictures about the process.

 # It was time